nthsneha/WasmEdge-MCP-Based-AI-Agent/README.md

-# AI Agent to prepare for certification programmes
+# AI Agent to prepare for certification programs

 ## This is a pretest model for the LFX CNCF-WasmEdge Mentorship project.